KMA-Aarhus/pappenheim/README.md

 4. Install snakemake and other dependencies needed for pappenheim:

-    Optional: Make sure to uncomment the `conda create ...` command if you want pappenheim in its own environment.
+    Optionally, uncomment the `conda create ...` command if you want pappenheim and its dependencies in an enclosed environment.

     ```
     # conda create -n pappenheim && conda activate pappenheim